-After recently guiding a client through going live on Salesforce, I wanted to share a few tips in this third and final installation on my blog series for successful Salesforce adoption (click here for the first post and here for the second).
+After recently guiding a client through going live on Salesforce, I wanted to share a few tips in this third and final installation on my blog series for successful Salesforce adoption.
 I worked with my colleague, Matthew Savage, on capturing these bits of wisdom based on our recent work together for a financial company, as well as a number of other successful implementations.

 With these recommendations, you post-go live of Salesforce will be an opportunity for continuous improvement and employee engagement.